Florida Folk Festival

 Folk artists and tradition-bearers presented each year in the Folklife Area reflect research and field documentation conducted by the Florida Department of State's Folklife Program.
-The Folklife Area celebrates the diverse cultures of the Lower St. Johns River Basin.
+The Folklife Area celebrates the diverse cultural traditions in the Upper St. Johns River Basin.
 Be sure to visit the Folklife Area to experience the compelling traditions and savor the flavors, sights, and sounds, of some of Florida's oldest and newest cultural communities.

 At the Florida Folk Festival you can sit with the masters who keep cultural traditions alive.
 In jam sessions, demonstrations and workshops, try your own hand at playing mandolin, telling stories, or making a pine needle basket.
 Learn how to collect your family's history, call a square dance, or the importance of native plant and animal species.
 Take a shopping excursion and visit with Florida's traditional and contemporary craftsmen.
 Then dine on collard greens and cornbread, chicken pilau and hoppin' john, shrimp gumbo, barbecue, curries, gyros and lime fizzes.
 As the sun sets, settle in for concerts by moonlight or dance the night away at the Heritage Stage.
 At the end of the day you'll have discovered new corners of the state from the people who call Florida home.